Melvszz/IoT-manual/README.md

 ### 2. Create a server
 For the server to create, we have to click the '+' in the bottom left corner highlighted in red.

 Give your server a name and enter the server region.
 Optionally you could add an image to your server.
-Once you completed these steps, you should see the server listing.
+Once you completed these steps, you should see the server listed in your Discord app.

 <p align="center">
 <img src="https://i.ibb.co/wNQvxGp/Screenshot-2019-10-16-at-12-08-44.png"/></p>